I took some great photos on my trip, can they help scientists?

 How can a scientist see my images?

-To make your image available to cetacean scientists include the hashtag #finIDatsea when posting your images on Instagram, or on a public Facebook pages.
-Local Victorian scientists will be monitoring the hashtag and may contact you if you have posted an image that is of interest to them and their research.
+To make your image available to cetacean scientists include the hashtag #finIDatsea when posting your images on Instagram, or on other social sites.
+Local Victorian cetacean scientists will be monitoring the hashtag and may contact you if you have posted an image that is of interest to them and their research.

 A couple of caveats though.